-- A. The Employer agrees that all disciplinary actions and letters of reprimand are considered grieved if used to support a suspension, discharge, or demotion and will be subject to "Just Cause." - B. The Employer recognizes the right of an employee to Union representation during the investigative phase of corrective action and the Employer shall inform the employee of this right and shall, upon request by the employee, provide Union representation.
-An employee who waives this right shall acknowledge such in writing. - C. All letters of reprimand, suspensions and/or discharges must be issued within forty-five (45) calendar days of the incident or within forty-five (45) days of when the employer had knowledge of an incident.
+A. The Employer agrees that all disciplinary actions and letters of reprimand are considered grieved if used to support a suspension, discharge, or demotion and will be subject to "Just Cause."

+- B. The Employer recognizes the right of an employee to Union representation during the investigative phase of corrective action and the Employer shall inform the employee of this right and shall, upon request by the employee, provide Union representation.
+An employee who waives this right shall acknowledge such in writing. - C. All letters of reprimand, suspensions and/or discharges must be issued within sixty (60) calendar days of the incident or within sixty (60) calendar days of when the employer had knowledge of an incident.
 The Union will be notified of an ongoing investigation which is anticipated to exceed this time frame.
 All time frames can be extended upon mutual agreement by the parties.
+Requests to extend the time frame will not be unreasonably denied.
+Examples of reasonable time frame extensions include when additional time is needed to complete the accident/review process, and/or when an employee is absent from work.

-EXECUTED IN TACOMA, WASHINGTON, THIS DAY OF , 2019.
+EXECUTED IN TACOMA, WASHINGTON , THIS DAY OF, 2022.

-City of Tacoma a municipal organization

-Teamsters Local #313
+City of Tacoma a municipal organization Teamsters Local #313

-City Manager

-Secretary Treasurer
+City Manager Secretary Treasurer

-Senior Labor Relations Manager
+Senior Labor Relations Manager Business Agent

-Business Agent

 Finance Director

 Approved as to Form:

 City Attorney

 Attest:

 City Clerk